Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 and laid his ears back in unconscious submission, which provoked a dark rumbling chitter from the Great Father.

-"Like I said...Anyway, I gotta 'member to thank Gyotin for the idea, 'leastways after I'm done bitin' his tail 'fer suggestin' it."
+"Like I said...
+Anyway, I gotta 'member to thank Gyotin for the idea, 'leastways after I'm done bitin' his tail 'fer suggestin' it."
 He rumbled a deep chuckling chitter.
 "What d'ya think?"

 Yeego looked at Daar's handiwork.
 It was a sparse arrangement, very clean of line with a wide, open vase in which the plant sat.
-Austere yet...beautiful.
+Austere yet... beautiful.
 It seemed a very Gaoian thing.
 Once *again* Yeego realized he had greatly underestimated the Great Father, and once again he reminded himself how dangerous and foolish that was.